uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Before this lab's deadline, you must also complete the tasks below.
 Some of them can be done just with what you have learned in this lab, but most of them will require that you find the exact Git command (or series of Git commands) on your own.
 This is a very useful skill to develop: most software developers never take a course on Git or read a full book on Git before starting to use it; they learn the basics (like you did in this lab), and then rely on online documentation to fill the gaps.

 So, for the following tasks, you are allowed to obtain the answers in any way you want **EXCEPT** by asking someone (other than a CS 220 instructor or TA) to help you.
 This means you cannot ask for hints, solutions, pointers to documentation, etc. from *anyone* (classmates, roommates, friends, parents, etc.).
+There is one exception, though: if someone asks a question on the `#course-labs` channel on Slack, you are allowed to help them out there, as long as you don't provide them with the answer (however, you are allowed to provide them with links to resources they may find useful to figure out the task).
+See our [Getting Help]({{< relref "help.md" >}}) page for more details on the `#course-labs` channel.

 Please note that you are welcome to take the answer verbatim from a website, online reference, online forum, etc. as long as you provide *attribution* (i.e., you need to tell us where you found the answer).
 Of course, you must also follow the instructions you find in those references to complete the task you've been given.

 Pro tip: Sometimes, just Googling for "how do I..." will yield the answer or, at least, some solid leads.